vacp2p/rfc/content/docs/rfcs/38/README.md

 details on the semantics and syntax of the "on the wire" representation of this query.

+**Adaptive querying**.
+An additional optimization in the query consists of adaptively growing the *`k`* constant in the event of **high confusion**.
+We define high confusion as the situation in which neither opinion is strongly held in a query (*i.e.* a threshold is not reached for either yes or no).
+For this, we will use the *`alpha`* threshold defined below.
+This adaptive growth of the query size is done as follows:

+Every time the threshold is not reached, we multiply *`k`* by a constant.
+In our experiments, we found that a constant of 2 works well, but what really matter is that it stays within that order of magnitude.

+The growth is capped at 4 times the initial *`k`* value.
+Again, this is an experimental value, and could potentially be increased.
+This depends mainly on complex factors such as the size of the query messages, which could saturate the node bandwidth if the number of nodes queried is too high.

 When the query finishes, the node now initializes the following two
 values: